threatgrid/ctia/doc/migration.md

  This task will run through all configured stores, transform and copy data to new elasticsearch indices.
  A migration state will be stored in a configured state to enable restart.

-# migration steps
+# :warning: Prepare Migration :warning:
- - as the migration task copies indexes, make sure you have enough disk space before launching it.
+ - As the migration task copies indexes, make sure you have enough disk space before launching it.
- - keep current ctia ES properties: host, port, transport and current store indices.
+ - Make sure the resulting indices from your prefix configuration don't match existing ones as they will be deleted.
+ - Prepare the migration properties (ex: `ctia_migration.properties`):
- - modify alias and rollover conditions according to the need of future indices.
+   - Modify `aliased` and `rollover` options according to the need of future indices.
 Note that only `max_docs` rollover condition will be considered during migration.
+   - Keep current ctia ES properties: host, port, transport and current store indices.
+ - Prepare the future migration properties (ex: `ctia_vX.X.X.properties`) that will be used to restart CTIA on migration indices.
+In particular you will have to set `aliased`, `rollover`, and `indexname` options according to targeted indices state.
- - if possible, stop any processes that push data into CTIA.
+ - If possible, stop any processes that push data into CTIA.

+# Migration Steps
- - launch migration task while your CTIA instance keep running.
+ - Launch migration task while your CTIA instance keep running.
 You can launch parallel migrations for different stores.
- - stop CTIA.
+ - Stop CTIA.
- - complete migration using `--restart` parameter to complete migration and handle writes that occured during migration.
+ - Complete migration using `--restart` parameter to complete migration and handle writes that occured during migration.
- - after the migration task completes, you will need to edit your properties, changing each store index to the new one.
+ - After the migration task completes, replace CTIA properties with the one you prepared to launch the server with migrated indices (ex: `ctia_vX.X.X.properties`).
- - launch new version of CTIA.
+ - Launch new version of CTIA.
- - this task doesn't alter the existing indices, you should delete them after a successful migration.
+ - The migration task doesn't alter the existing indices, you should delete them after a successful migration.

  In case of failure, you have 2 solutions depending on the situation:
    - you can relaunch the task at will, it should fully recreate the new indices.
    - you can restart this migration with `--restart` parameter, it will reuse the migration

- Make sure the resulting indices from your prefix configuration don't match existing ones as they will be deleted (unless the migration is restarted)

-# launch the task with:
+# Launch the task with:

 `java -cp ctia.jar:resources:. clojure.main -m ctia.task.migration.migrate-es-stores <options>`